nebojsac/Campayn-WordPress-Plugin/readme.txt

 == Installation ==

 1. Unzip our archive
-2. Upload the entire `Campayn-wordpress-plugin-master` directory to the `/wp-content/plugins/` directory
+2. Upload the entire `campayn-email-newsletter-signup` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Find the Campayn menu in the settings page
 5. Fill in your API key